 \subsection{Period variation and orbital stability}

-Optimization results of Keplerian models are shown in Table~\ref{tab:Keplerian_run1} and Table~\ref{tab:Keplerian_run2} for each dataset and runs 1 and 2, respectively.
-Each optimization run is characterized by three critical values: the best reduced chi-square value ($\chi_{\nu,best}^2$) of the best fitting curve to ETV data, the minimum ($\chi_{\nu,min}^2$) and the maximum reduced chi-square ($\chi_{\nu,max}^2$) values among all stable solutions.
+Optimization results of Keplerian models are shown in Table~\ref{tab:Keplerian_run1} and Table~\ref{tab:Keplerian_run2} for each dataset and Runs 1 and 2, respectively.
+Each optimization run is characterized by three critical values: the best reduced chi-square value ($\chi_{\nu,best}^2$) of the best-fitting curve to ETV data and the minimum- ($\chi_{\nu,min}^2$) and the maximum-reduced chi-square ($\chi_{\nu,max}^2$) values among all stable solutions.
 The same description is followed in Tables \ref{tab:Newtonian_run1}, \ref{tab:Newtonian_run2} for the Newtonian models.
-The reported parameter uncertainties correspond to the standard 1-$\sigma$ error and their calculation resulted from the covariance matrix.
+The reported parameter uncertainties correspond to the standard 1-$\sigma$ error, and their calculation resulted from the covariance matrix.

-It is notable that none of the best fitting curves ($\chi_{\nu,best}^2$) are stable for more than a few hundred years, however, there are hundred of stable orbits ($\tau=1$Myr, $\langle Y \rangle\sim2$) within the $90\%$ confidence level of each of the best reduced chi-square values.
-Illustrated in Fig.~\ref{fig:lifetime_distributions_rA1}-Fig.~\ref{fig:Newtonian_fits} are the lifetime distributions of eccentricities, periods and the fitting curves corresponding to the three critical cases of Keplerian and Newtonian models for each dataset.
+It is notable that none of the best-fitting curves ($\chi_{\nu,best}^2$) are stable for more than a few hundred years.
+However, there are hundred of stable orbits ($\tau=1$Myr, $\langle Y \rangle\sim2$) within the $90\%$ confidence level of each of the best reduced chi-square values.
+Illustrated in Fig.~\ref{fig:lifetime_distributions_rA1}-Fig.~\ref{fig:Newtonian_fits} are the lifetime distributions of eccentricities as well as the periods and the fitting curves corresponding to the three critical cases of Keplerian and Newtonian models for each dataset.

-For dataset A, 99 stable Keplerian orbits and 74 stable Newtonian orbits were found among 5838 models, each with a chi-square value falling within the $90\%$ confidence level of the best fitting curve ($\chi_{\nu,best}^2 = 5.26$) during optimization Run 1.
+For dataset A, 99 stable Keplerian orbits and 74 stable Newtonian orbits were found among 5838 models, each with a chi-square value falling within the $90\%$ confidence level of the best-fitting curve ($\chi_{\nu,best}^2 = 5.26$) during optimization Run 1.
 Subsequently, following optimization Run 2, 153 stable Keplerian orbits and 93 stable Newtonian orbits were identified out of 8123 models, all meeting the same criteria.

-Similarly, in dataset B, after optimization Run 1, we found 198 stable Keplerian orbits and 171 stable Newtonian orbits among 6055 models, each with a chi-square value lying within the $90\%$ confidence level of the best fitting curve ($\chi_{\nu,best}^2 = 5.76$).
+Similarly, in dataset B, after optimization Run 1, we found 198 stable Keplerian orbits and 171 stable Newtonian orbits among 6055 models, each with a chi-square value lying within the $90\%$ confidence level of the best-fitting curve ($\chi_{\nu,best}^2 = 5.76$).
 The greatest number of stable solutions was discovered after optimization Run 2 of dataset B, revealing 454 stable Keplerian orbits and 423 stable Newtonian orbits among 8216 models, all having reduced chi-square values within the $90\%$ confidence level of $\chi_{\nu,best}^2 = 5.26$.